 It should be noted that a transition regime is currently in force, designed to capture the situation of the workers and employees who had already started to contribute to the public pension regime but had not yet officially retired.

 Brazilian tax reform proposals in 2021

 Brazil is the home to an increasingly complex and overly bureaucratic tax system, with several different ancillary obligations and different types of taxes, which have traditionally led to a significant cost for tax compliance that is not mirrored in other jurisdictions.

 As a result, a tax reform has always been discussed, but it was not until 2019 and with a new presidential term starting that such discussions got more tangible.
 Current proposals include suggestions for both direct and indirect taxes in all federative levels, with the main drivers being the reduction of the corporate income tax (CIT) in exchange for dividend taxation at source, while for indirect taxes the simplification and/or combination of several taxes is the focus.

 The proposals currently under discussion seem to indicate the replacement of all indirect taxes for one streamlined federal value-added tax (VAT) in a single federal system, or a dual federal/state system, or a three-layered tax that also applies at the local level.
 Most of these discussions are being held at constitutional level, since they would require effective amendments to the Brazilian Federal Constitution in order to be enacted.

-On the other hand, measures such as reduction of the CIT rate and reintroduction of WHT for dividends can be achieved through a simpler legislative process, and could be effective at the beginning of 2020; however, the current environment is still heavily driven by uncertainty on the outcome of such proposals, and it is currently very difficult to determine and/or predict the expected impacts.
+On the other hand, measures such as reduction of the CIT rate and reintroduction of WHT for dividends can be achieved through a simpler legislative process; however, the current environment is still heavily driven by uncertainty on the outcome of such proposals, and it is currently very difficult to determine and/or predict the expected impacts.